kura/blackhole/docs/source/configuration-options.rst

 :Syntax:
     **delay** = *secounds*
 :Default:
-    Disabled.
-Maximum value of 60 seconds.
+    None -- Maximum value of 60 seconds.

 Time to delay before returning a response to a completed DATA command.
 You can use this to delay testing or simulate lag.